karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 cuDNN--&gt;Tensorflow
 </code></pre>

-This is an outline of the most important steps of the installation you have to be aware of.
-In my experience the most limiting step will be nearly always your video card's CUDA compute capability.
-For example, under compute cability 5.0, most guides advise you to not even start and buy a better GPU, but it is a non-solution.
-Going down the beaten route will likely to cause some kind of weird bug in your installation, which you want to avoid.

 Thus, I would advise the following.
 Determine the CUDA compute capability version and work from backwards.

 The key to a good tensorflow installation is also rigour and testing.
 Every step if your installation can be tested.